7 Game-Changing Insights: Carbon Fiber vs. Aluminum Tennis Rackets – Which Performs Better for Advanced Players?

 Vibration Dampening

-Carbon fiber has natural vibration-dampening properties, which can be a double-edged sword for players:
+Carbon fiber carries natural vibration-dampening properties, which can be a double-edged sword for players:

 1. Reduced shock: Less vibration transferred to your arm can help prevent tennis elbow and other repetitive stress injuries.